‘Vikings’ Season 6: As The Rus Threaten, Bjorn Is Forced To Ask For Help From An Enemy

 As previously reported by The Inquisitr, Harald is now the King of all Norway as a result of an election that was supposed to swing in Bjorn’s favor.
 After the election, Harald quickly turned on Bjorn and attempted an assassination on the man who he sees as a threat against his rule.

 When Erik arrives, Harald wants to have him killed.
 Olaf the Stout (Steven Berkoff) steps in, though, and insists that Harald at least hear Erik out, which he eventually does.
 After some back and forth, Harald finally comes to an agreement.
 However, rather help Bjorn, Harald wants the leader of Kattegat to come to him and help defend what he considers to be the center of Norway against the invading Rus.
-As for how this plays out remains to be seen and viewers will have to wait until next week’s episode of Vikings in order to find out more.
+As for how this plays out remains to be seen, and viewers will have to wait until next week’s episode of Vikings in order to find out more.

 Season 6 of Vikings returns to the History Channel on Wednesday, February 5, at 10 p.m.